Different Types of Markets in Economics

 Monopolistic Competition – There are many buyers and sellers, but no one sells homogeneous products.
 The products are similar, but the sellers sell slightly differentiated products, and the consumers can choose one product over another.
 This is a more realistic type of market.
 Sellers are the price setters and can charge a marginally higher price.
 For example, milk products in the market are similar but slightly differentiated.

-Oligopoly: This is a concept where there are just a handful of firms in the market, and there is no clarity about their number.
-A couple of firms dominate the market, and buyers hold more importance over sellers.
+Oligopoly: This is a concept where just a handful of firms are in the market, and there is no clarity about their number.
+Some firms dominate the market, and buyers hold more importance over sellers.
 In such a case, the firms can either compete or collaborate.
 They need to use their influence to set product prices.
 In an oligopoly, there are entry barriers, and new firms may find it difficult to establish.

 Monopoly: Only one seller controls the entire market.
 It can set product costs per its wish and hold the market monopoly.
 Buyers must pay prices set by the seller.
-These types are highly undesirable and can be considered another hypothetical scenario after perfect competition.
+These highly undesirable types can be considered another hypothetical scenario after perfect competition.

 Rashmi is a postgraduate in Biotechnology with a flair for research-oriented work and has an experience of over 13 years in content creation and social media handling.
 She has a diversified writing portfolio and aim...
 Read Full Bio